Nim Vind: Previous band: Mr. Underhill

 Chris Kirkham a.k.a.
 Nim Vind started his first band called Mr. Underhill.
 The idea for the sound of the band was to mix the dark art of Bauhaus with the catchy melodies and angst of the Misfits.
 It originally featured Nim Vind and two other players, but Nim's real life brothers Robbie and Anthony would both soon join.
 There are three Mr.Underhill EPs that were only sold at shows and speciality stores.
-The first was "Vamp", which leaned towards the Bauhaus/Bowie side of their sound.
-That was followed shortly after by the third EP "Phantasm Drive-In", which leaned more in a Misfits direction and was the beginning of Nim and his brothers finding their sound.
+The first was Vamp, which leaned towards the Bauhaus/Bowie side of their sound.
+That was followed shortly after by the third EP Phantasm Drive-In, which leaned more in a Misfits direction and was the beginning of Nim and his brothers finding their sound.
 Mr.Underhill gained a strong cult following thanks largely to word of mouth and websites like the original Mp3.com in which they were a prominently featured band.
 They were especially known for their eccentric outfits made up of giant black hair, long black coats and smeared black make-up, as well as their underground hit "Phantasm Drive-In".
 Mr.Underhill ended and two bands were formed being Nim Vind (Chris's band) and The Vincent Black Shadow (Rob's).

-A 3rd album of lost material was recorded but never released.
-However, as of Dec 25th 2013 it was restored, remixed, and released as "Nim Vind and Mr.Underhill - The World through X-ray Eyes.
+A third album of lost material was recorded but never released.
+However, as of December 25, 2013, it was restored, remixed, and released as Nim Vind and Mr.Underhill - The World through X-ray Eyes.

 The Vincent Black Shadow

 Rob's band The Vincent Black Shadow incorporated the brothers and enjoyed success at major American radio with the single "Metro".
-TVBS, as it is referred to by fans, was managed by Jonny Z who signed Metallica, and completed back to back full summers of "The Vans Warped Tour", Joan Jett dates including sold-out shows at Irving Plaza NY, a sold out Euro tour with Kosheen, a sold out Euro tour with fellow Canadian band Silverstein as well as live performances on Much Music, FUSE TV USA and others.
+TVBS, as it is referred to by fans, was managed by Jonny Z who signed Metallica, and completed back to back full summers of "The Vans Warped Tour", Joan Jett dates including sold-out shows at Irving Plaza New York, a sold out Euro tour with Kosheen, a sold out Euro tour with fellow Canadian band Silverstein as well as live performances on Much Music, FUSE TV USA, and others.